-Database driven web sites are the cornerstone of any corporation's web commerce strategy.
-Covers wide range of Oracle and industry standard issues and solutions from security to cybercash, from Oracle Developer to Java Beans.
+Database-driven websites are the cornerstone of any corporation's web commerce strategy.
+Covers a wide range of Oracle and industry-standard issues and solutions from security to cybercash, from Oracle Developer to Java Beans.
 Covers Oracle 7 & 8 plus Oracle's emerging Network Computing Standard.

-Pro Oracle Application Express 4 is your key to mastering one of the most innovative products to come out Oracle in years.
-Application Express, termed APEX for short, is fast becoming one of the easiest and most widely-used of tools for creating enterprise-level applications that run against an Oracle database.
+Pro Oracle Application Express 4 is your key to mastering one of the most innovative products to come out of Oracle in years.
+Application Express, termed APEX for short, is fast becoming one of the most accessible and widely used tools for creating enterprise-level applications that run against an Oracle database.
 APEX is easy enough for power users to create ad-hoc applications atop something more reliable than a spreadsheet.
-Yet APEX is powerful and extensible enough to enable fully-scalable, enterprise-level applications that are accessed by thousands of users.
+Yet APEX is powerful and extensible enough to enable fully scalable, enterprise-level applications accessed by thousands of users.
 Authors Tim Fox, John Scott, and Scott Spendolini take you to the professional level in developing for Application Express.
-They show how to handle user authentication in enterprise environments and how to extend APEX by writing components based upon Oracle's new plug-in architecture.
-You'll learn to deal with localization issues such as time zones and translations, and to customize the look and feel of an APEX website to blend in with your corporate branding strategy.
-The authors also cover web service development, performance and scalability, and the production issues that you encounter in enterprise-level deployments.
+They show how to handle user authentication in enterprise environments and how to extend APEX by writing components based on Oracle's new plug-in architecture.
+You'll learn to deal with localization issues such as time zones and translations and customize an APEX website's look and feel to blend in with your corporate branding strategy.
+The authors also cover web service development, performance and scalability, and the production issues encountered in enterprise-level deployments.
 Many years of experience in solving the "hard problems" are coalesced in this book to help you, the reader, take advantage of all that APEX has to offer.
-Focuses on high-end, enterprise-level development Covers new features such as plug-ins and Websheets Introduces the new interface released with APEX 4.0 What you'll learn Design APEX solutions that conform to your corporate look-and-feel Create compelling reports, charts, navigation, and layout Create your own components based upon APEX's new plug-in architecture Authenticate users and manage their access to your applications Develop and deploy web services using APEX Scale APEX applications to thousands of users Secure your applications and data from intrusion Who this book is for Pro
+Focuses on high-end, enterprise-level development Covers new features such as plug-ins and Websheets Introduces the new interface released with APEX 4.0 What you'll learn Design APEX solutions that conform to your corporate look and feel Create compelling reports, charts, navigation, and layout Create your components based upon APEX's new plug-in architecture Authenticate users and manage their access to your applications Develop and deploy web services using APEX Scale APEX applications to thousands of users Secure your applications and data from intrusion Who this book is for Pro